Ivo Crapp: Victoria

-By 1905, his record stood at 198 matches – 147 of them in the VFL – including 17 finals and 7 Grand Finals (1898–1902 and 1904–05).
+By 1905, his record stood at 198 matches – 147 of them in the VFL – including 17 finals and 7 grand finals (1898–1902 and 1904–05).
 In addition he umpired interstate matches in 1899, 1902 and 1905.

-WAFL
+Western Australia

 In 1906, Crapp was enticed to move to Kalgoorlie, Western Australia on the promise of employment and a contract from the Goldfields Football Association.
 Crapp found that no job existed for him, the proposed employment having fallen through, and departed by train to Perth, intending to return to Melbourne.

-WAFL officials, however, managed to intercept Crapp and convince him to umpire the first round in their Perth-based competition.
-The League quickly offered him a contract having seen the quality of his umpiring.
-He was as outstanding in the WAFL as he had been in the VFL, and he was appointed to the 1906 finals series and the Grand Final.
-He became the first-choice umpire in the WAFL and he umpired every final until 1914 – a total of 30 in all.
+West Australian Football Association (WAFA) officials, however, managed to intercept Crapp and convince him to umpire the first round in their Perth-based competition.

+The Association quickly offered him a contract having seen the quality of his umpiring.
+He was as outstanding in the WAFA as he had been in the VFL, and he was appointed to the 1906 finals series and the grand final.
+Crapp became the first-choice umpire in the newly-named West Australian Football League (WAFL) and he umpired every final until 1914 – a total of 30 in all.
 Crapp also umpired four West Australian State Premiership matches; in 1906, 1909 and 1913.

-Although some assert that Crapp coached East Perth in 1909, it seems unlikely.
-Records indicate that he also umpired every week that season, including a final in which East Perth played; and, so perhaps he may have been active in some other capacity with the club, given that Ben Wallish, the team's captain, was also their coach.

-Note that, although the Subiaco Football Club's "Honour Roll" clearly states that its 1910 captain-coach was Jack Diprose, an April 1910 press report states that "Ivor[sic] Crapp is coaching the Subiaco 18 this season"; and so it may be that Crapp, from time to time, took on various advisory duties with various WAFL teams.

-In 1914, he travelled to Sydney as the Western Australian representative umpire at the Australian National Football Council Carnival.
+In 1914, Crapp travelled to Sydney as the Western Australian representative umpire at the Australian National Football Council Carnival.
 In the WAFL, Crapp umpired 177 games before his retirement in 1919, for a career total of 352 games.
-His last major appointment (by request of the VFL) was to the 1921 interstate match between Western Australia and Victoria – at the astonishing age of 48.
+His last major appointment (by request of the VFL) was to the 1921 interstate match between Western Australia and Victoria, when he was aged 48.

+Crapp's 17 grand finals as a field umpire (across the VFL and WAFL) remains an elite Australian rules football record as of 2023, and is extremely unlikely to ever be beaten.
+His total of 352 career matches as a field umpire was the first-class record until broken by VFL/AFL umpire Rowan Sawers in 1995, and Crapp's 25 seasons as a field umpire remained a record until AFL umpire Shane McInerney officiated his 26th (and final) season in 2019.

+Coaching career

+Some sources assert that Crapp coached East Perth in 1909; however, this seems unlikely.
+Records indicate that he also umpired every week that season, including a final in which East Perth played.
+Therefore, Crapp may have been active in some other capacity with the club, given that Ben Wallish, the team's captain, was also their coach.

+Similarly, although Subiaco's honour roll clearly states that its 1910 captain-coach was Jack Diprose, an April 1910 press report described how "Ivor[sic] Crapp is coaching the Subiaco 18 this season"; and so it may be that Crapp, from time to time, took on various advisory duties with various WAFL teams.

 Death

-He died at his home in West Perth, Western Australia on 21 January 1924.
+Crapp died at his home in West Perth, Western Australia, on 20 January 1924.